x41v3r/notebook/c.md

 > In C, semicolon is a statement terminator, rather than ...

-&emsp;&emsp;Braces `{` and `}` are used to group declarations and statements together into a compound statement, or block, so that they are syntactically equivalent to a single statement.
+&emsp;&emsp;Braces `{` and `}` are used to group declarations and statements together into a compound statement, or block, so that *they are syntactically equivalent to a single statement*.

 ## 3.2 if-else